Court suggests religious schools OK to get Maine tuition aid

 But Christopher Taub, Maine’s chief deputy attorney general, told the justices that the critical issue is not the location of the school, but whether it is “inculcating people in a particular religion.”

-Taub drew the ire of Justice Samuel Alito, who noted that parents could send their children to tony private schools and have the state pick up part of the tab.
+Taub drew the ire of Justice Samuel Alito, who noted that parents could send their children to elite private schools and have the state pick up part of the tab.

 “That’s the rough equivalent of a public education?”
 Alito asked derisively.